quasarframework/quasar/docs/src/pages/style/stylus-variables.md

 You can freely override any of Quasar's variables (see next section) in those files.
 For convenience, these files initially contain only the brand color-related variables.

+As opposed to v0.x, Quasar is now very easy to customize without the need of tampering with the Stylus variables, so make sure that you really need to do that.

 ## Variables list

 <stylus-variables></stylus-variables>